orizem/VehiclesMarket/README.md

 ## Description
 FrontEnd with HTML, BackEnd with Flask (Python 3) and Database with SQLite (SQLAlchemy).
 The package 'website' contains the all application.
 The main file (main.py) imports website and the function create_app(app), which creates the package, the database and initializes the blueprints.
-The application is divided into 2 Blueprints: auth and views auth handles the operations: login, signup and logout. views handles the operations: Display/Delete user profile, Upload/Delete vehicle, Search vehicles, Display analytics (Heat Map page).
+The application is divided into 2 Blueprints: auth and views auth handles the operations: login, signup and logout. <br />
+views handles the operations: Display/Delete user profile, Upload/Delete vehicle, Search vehicles, Display analytics (Heat Map page).

 ## Database diagram